LeftPhalange/Tap_News/README.md

 ## Known issues with the current iteration
 * Weather and Settings are unusable due to improper permissions checking for the first run

+## Other stuff
+Some of us have used external resources (i.e. YouTube, Stack Overflow, etc.) to build this app.
+If any of this content was derivative somewhere where credit should be due -- please let me know so I can give credit.
+You can reach me at everblackx@gmail.com for such inquiries or otherwise.